MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/05-create-dax-calculations-in-power-bi-desktop-advanced.md

     ![Picture 62](Linked_image_Files/06-create-dax-calculations-in-power-bi-desktop-advanced_image23.png)

-    *The YoY growth measure identifies almost 400% (or 4x) increase over sales during the same period of the previous year.*
+    *The YoY growth measure identifies almost 400% (or 4x) increase of sales during the same period of the previous year.*

 1. In Model view, place the two new measures into a display folder named **Time Intelligence**.